dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

 PAINTING VOLUMETRIC CLOUD COVERAGE
 -----

       There are tools included for manually painting cloud coverage into the volumetric cloud layer.
-This painted coverage level is applied on top of the global Cloud Coverage value set on UDS (or by the weather state if UDW exists).
+This painted coverage level is applied on top of the global Cloud Coverage value set on UDS (or by the weather state if UDW is present).

-      With UDS in the scene and Volumetric Clouds selected for its sky mode, run the Volumetric Cloud Painter editor utility, found in the Blueprints folder.
+      With UDS in the scene and Volumetric Clouds selected for its sky mode, run the Volumetric Cloud Painter from the Ultra Dynamic Sky dropdown on the level editor toolbar, or by running the editor utility asset in the Blueprints folder.

       When you press Start Painting, the tool will prepare UDS and the level for clouds to be painted.
 An actor called UDS Cloud Paint Container will be created in the current level to hold the painting data for the level.